 To better explain, Violet Evergarden was an example of a show that had two endings.
 This is another thing I have marked against other series since this was an instance where the first ending was much better than the actual one.
 Except this show used this with a purpose.

-I won’t say when the first ending happened, but when you get to it, it will feel very definitive.
-It was closure to that part of the story; enough to where the show could have ended.
+I won’t say when the first ending happened, but it will feel very definitive when you get to it.
+It was closure to that part of the story, enough to where the show could have ended.
 But there are two reasons why Violet Evergarden made this work.

 The first, while there was closure, so what?
-In real life, people on occasion do reach a point where a specific part of their past is now officially in the past.
+In real life, people reach a point where a specific part of their past is now officially in the past.
 They are no longer going to dwell on something anymore.
 They will move forward.
-They won’t forget what happened and it will remain a part of who they are, but they will take the next step, nevertheless.
+They won’t forget what happened, and it will remain a part of who they are, but they will take the next step, nevertheless.
 That is what Violet Evergarden did.

 The second, after the first ending, the show didn’t start half-assing its efforts.
 If anything, the series decided it was time to make us feel feelings even harder.
 I didn’t think that was possible, but it happened.